 In Argentina, we have a significant share of the market for OCTG products.
 We have longstanding business relationships with YPF S.A. ("YPF"), the Argentine state-controlled company, and with other operators in the oil and gas sector.
 We strengthened our relationship with YPF in 2013 through a long-term agreement, which was renewed for an additional five-year term at the beginning of 2022, under which we provide Rig Direct® services with the objective of reducing YPF's operational costs as it aims to increase production through investments in Argentina's shale oil and gas reserves.
-Drilling activity fell significantly during 2019 after the electoral process in Argentina.
+Drilling activity fell significantly during 2019 after an electoral process in Argentina.
 In 2020, our sales were affected by ongoing uncertainties regarding the energy policies that would be adopted by the incoming government as well as the onset of the COVID-19 pandemic.
-Activity recovered during 2021 and 2022.
+Activity recovered during the last three years.
 The principal restraint on further increases in activity, particularly in the Vaca Muerta shale play, is the lack of pipeline capacity for exporting oil and for transporting gas to the main consumption centers in Buenos Aires.
-New pipeline infrastructure is being installed; construction of the first phase of a new gas pipeline and two oil export pipelines started in 2022 and further pipeline infrastructure is expected for the next two to three years.
-We have reactivated our welded pipe mill in Valentin Alsina, province of Buenos Aires, to supply pipes for these pipelines under construction and are supplementing deliveries with welded pipes from our mill in Brazil.
+New pipeline infrastructure is being installed; the first phase of a new gas pipeline and two oil export pipelines were completed in 2023 and further pipeline infrastructure is expected over the next years.
+We reactivated our welded pipe mill in Valentin Alsina, province of Buenos Aires, to supply pipes for the pipelines already constructed and supplemented deliveries with welded pipes from our mill in Brazil.

 In Brazil, we have a longstanding business relationship with Petrobras.
-We supply Petrobras with casing (including premium connections) and line pipe products, many of which are produced in our Brazilian welded pipe facility, for both offshore and onshore applications.
+We supply Petrobras with casing and tubing (including premium connections) and line pipe products, many of which are produced in our Brazilian welded pipe facility, for both offshore and onshore applications.
 More recently, we have increased the sale of imported seamless products to Petrobras for offshore use, including the supply of seamless casing with premium connections, accessories and Rig Direct® services for use in the pre-salt area and seamless line pipe for use in offshore risers.
 With the development of Brazil's deepwater pre-salt complex, our mix of products sold in Brazil has evolved from one including mainly line pipe for onshore pipeline projects to one which includes large diameter conductor and surface casing, intermediate and production casing and line pipe for use in deepwater applications.
 In 2020, with the onset of the COVID-19 pandemic and the collapse in oil prices, Petrobras reduced its onshore drilling operations to focus on pre-salt offshore developments.
-In 2022, offshore drilling activity began to increase as a result of the development of the Buzios and other pre-salt fields by Petrobras as well as other investments by major oil companies.
-Consumption of OCTG products in Brazil has remained at a relatively low level over the past five years, as Petrobras reduced its investments in response to budgetary constraints, concentrating on developing its most productive reserves in the pre-salt fields, but OCTG consumption is expected to pick up in 2023.
-Demand for line pipe for pipeline projects also declined to very low levels with only one major project implemented in the past seven years, but line pipe demand is also expected to pick up in the next years.
-In response to market-opening measures and the attractiveness of the deepwater reserves, major oil companies are increasing their investments in Brazil, while Petrobras is focusing investments in world class assets in deepwater.
+In 2022 and particularly in 2023, offshore drilling activity increased as a result of the development of the Buzios and other pre-salt fields by Petrobras as well as other investments by major oil companies.
+Consumption of OCTG products in Brazil, which had been at a relatively low level for several years as Petrobras reduced its investments in response to budgetary constraints, concentrating on developing its most productive reserves in the pre-salt fields, doubled in 2023 and is expected to remain at a similar level in 2024.
+Demand for line pipe for pipeline projects also declined to very low levels with only one major project implemented in the past seven years, but line pipe demand is expected to pick up in 2024 with a major offshore pipeline authorized.
+In response to market-opening measures and the attractiveness of the deepwater reserves, major oil companies have increased their investments in Brazil, while Petrobras is focusing investments in world class as